Tbossun/Curriculum-Management-System/README.md

 This project is licensed under the MIT License.

 Contact
-If you have any questions or need further assistance, feel free to contact the project owner:
+If you have any questions or need further assistance, feel free to contact the project owner on their GitHub Profile.

-GitHub Profile
 Happy coding!